 How to reduce symptoms of chronic fatigue symptoms

 Currently there is no cure for ME/CFS, but there are some steps you can take that may help ease its symptoms; for instance:

 If you are experiencing symptoms of ME/CFS, your MDVIP-affiliated physician can work with you to get to the root of your symptoms and recommend next steps.
 If you have been diagnosed with ME/CFS, your doctor can help you manage the condition, treat other conditions associated with ME/CFS and coordinate your care with specialists.
 Don’t have an MDVIP-affiliated doctor?
-Find one near you by clicking here.
+MDVIP has a nationwide network of doctors.
+Find one near you and begin your partnership in health.